Tips for Including Fonts & Graphics on a PCB

 Star also covered the topic of PCB aesthetics in more detail at the 2016 Hackaday Superconference.
 Here’s the video:

 Questions about PCB aesthetics?
-Drop us a comment below!
+Check out our PCB design and services page or drop us a comment below!